1 vision. 24 hours.

 English Activities Fund: To be expended for general needs of the Department of English under the supervision of the department chair.

 Foreign Language & International Trade: Support of the Department of Languages, Cultures, and International Trade program activities.

-Foreign Language & Literature Fund: Financial support for departmental programs.
+Foreign Languages & Literatures Endowment Fund: Financial support for departmental programs.

 Geography & Environmental Resources Development Fund: Support the department, student activities, and education; such as travel, lectures, colloquium series, scholarships, classroom upgrades, equipment, etc.

 Department of History Activities Fund: The funds are to be utilized by the department for: 1) graduate development.
 2) incidental departmental expenses not available in departmental accounts and 3) providing adequate facilities and expenses for visiting lecturers.

 Linguistics Activities Fund: Funds are used to benefit the Department of Linguistics

 Paralegal Studies Activities Fund: To benefit the Paralegal Studies program.

 Philosophy Activities Fund: Funds are to be used for the benefit of the Department of Philosophy.